Wang 600 Diagnosis

 As an experiment, this code was launched with the Set PC, Verify Prog and Record Prog keys.
 These keys launch the code from incorrect starting addresses of 2,1 and 3 respectively.

-Record Prog produced no response at all.
-This key (together with Prime, Set PC and Verify Prog) works by forcing a hardware restart from a dedicated address.
-The lack of response suggests that the key or its associated logic may be broken.
+Record Prog produced no response at all, suggesting that the key or its associated logic may be broken.

 RAM Keycode Test

-The tests above are not conclusive regarding RAM function.
-To test further, an 11-instruction code was used that displayed RAM locations FF0-FFF while monitoring the keyboard.
+The tests above suggested that the RAM may be returning incorrect data values.
+To test this further, an 11-instruction code was used that displayed RAM locations FF0-FFF while monitoring the keyboard.
 When a key was pressed the 8-bit keycode was placed into the two 4-bit locations FF0 and FF1, causing the keycode to be displayed in the two leftmost digits of the display.

 The display was all-zero, with no response to the keyboard.
-This is consistent with bad RAM, or a keyboard/keyboard processing failure.
+This could be a further indication of bad RAM, or a keyboard/keyboard processing failure.

-Testing Set PC and Verify Prog gave the same result as above, consistent with this small code being able to run adequately from these inappropriate entry points.
+Testing Set PC and Verify Prog gave the same result as above, consistent with this small code being able to recover from these inappropriate entry points.

 Record Prog produced no response at all, suggesting again that the key or its associated logic may be broken.